ARC provided by the publisher—Jo Fletcher Books—in exchange for an honest review.

 “Everyone has a lever that moves them, and everyone has their weakness too.
 If you can’t find the lever to move someone, then you find the weakness, and you take hold of it, and you squeeze until they break.”

 Exhilirating, continuously riveting, and magnificent; it’s very easy for me to shout to the world that Priest of Lies is one of the most engrossing grimdark books I’ve read up to date.
 I need more out of this series and I need it as soon as possible.
-There’s only one book left in the trilogy and I definitely can’t wait to see how it all concludes.
 Considering that my rating for the series so far matched what I rated the first two books in The First Law trilogy and Manifest Delusions by Michael R. Fletcher, War for the Rose Throne has a promising potential to become one of my favorite grimdark trilogies of all time.

 Official release date: July 2nd, 2019